PriviteraGabriele/PriviteraGabriele/README.md

 - 💻 I work as a **Backend Developer** at **Zucchetti**, contributing to a project in the **hospitality industry**.
 - 🎓 I'm currently studying **Computer Science (UniCT L-31)**.
 - 🎮 In my free time, you'll find me **playing video games**, **listening to music**, or **exploring new tech**.
-- ☁️ I also enjoy **watching clouds**, a moment to pause and reflect.
 - 📫 Reach me at: **gabriele.pr.01@gmail.com**

 <h2 align="left">🛠️ Tech Stack</h2>